Facebook, LinkedIn and Twitter in Plain English

 Social Marketing Wisdom from the Insurance Industry – Really

-I actually think insurance is a fascinating business.
+I actually think insurance is a fascinating business, I even have the best motor trade insurance available for my car.
 It involves taking calculated risks about the unexpected.
 Insurance companies need to know a lot about the world around us, because their business deals with so many variables, from accidents to earthquakes to the chance of being hit by a meteor.
 This morning’s audience of about 100 social media practitioners truly believe in the value of new platforms to reach their customers, although they have understandable concerns about the many regulations that govern what they can say.

 Here are some notes I took away from the three speakers on my panel.